Comparative Cultures Seminar

 Homer Multitext Seminar

 This 2-week summer seminar introduces students to the work of the Homer Multitext project.
-The focus in 2015 was on Iliad 12 in the oldest complete manuscript of the Iliad, the Venetus A. Participants worked in teams of 2-3 student and faculty members to contribute to the first complete edition of the Venetus A ever.
+Participants work in teams of 2-3 student and faculty members to contribute to the first complete edition of the Venetus A ever.

 The High School Summer Program in Greece